cmdotcom-plugins/cm-plugin-hybridmessaging/README.md

 ### 0.0.3
 * Fixed onPause and OnResume crashes on Android in case if lifecycle methods were called after hybrid messaging configuration but before service start

+### 0.0.4
+* Fixed foreground push behavior on Android after regression in 0.0.3